evoila/osb-checker-kotlin/README.md

 ```

 url, port, apiVersion, user and password are mandatory and MUST be set.
-Currently the application can test 2.13 or 2.14 Service Brokers.
-Therefor apiVersion MUST be set to 2.13 or 2.14.
+Currently the application can test 2.13, 2.14 or 2.15 Service Brokers.
+Therefor apiVersion MUST be set to 2.13, 2.14 or 2.15.
 usingAppGuid, parameters and services are optional.

 usingAppGuid sets the osb-checker to set a appGuid during provisioning.
 If no value it set it falls back to default true.

+if useRequestIdentity is set to true, the osb-checker will set 'X-Broker-API-Request-Identity' Header, for each request and verify if the header is present in the response.

 ### Parameters